derekolsen/koala/README.md

 ## Testing

+Show verbose terminal output with `./koala -v` or `./koala --verbose`.

 To quickly test functionality, you may use VLC.

-Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:10022` replacing 10022 with whatever port your stream is pointing to
+Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:10022` replacing 10022 with whatever port your stream is pointing to.

 ## Systemd